JOHANNESBURG, SOUTH AFRICA

 They end up giving up on the search; not only because they become disenchanted, but also because it becomes more and more expensive to look for employment.
 They have to pay for the travel costs, pay for access to the internet and pay for documenting their resumes.

 The process to look for employment can be tedious and expensive, especially when jobs are hard to find.
-The disillusionment and hopelessness experienced by my fellow mates in my neighbourhood, can be felt by millions of young people around South Africa.
+The disillusionment and hopelessness experienced by my fellow mates in my neighbourhood, can be felt by millions of young people across South Africa.

 South Africa is one of the countries with very high youth unemployment.
 It’s a challenge that the country has to conquer.
 The youth, described as those between the age 15 and 24, accounts for more than half of the nation’s unemployed.